Active random force promotes diffusion in bacterial cytoplasm: Abstract

 \section{Abstract}

-Efficient diffusion of particles in the crowded cytoplasm is crucial for bacteria.
-Experiments have found that particle diffusion in metabolically active cells is much faster than in dormant cells, especially for large particles.
+Experiments have found that diffusion in metabolically active cells is much faster than in dormant cells, especially for large particles.
 However, the mechanism of this size-dependent diffusion enhancement in living cells is still unclear.
-In this work, we approximate the net effect of metabolic processes as a size-dependent active random force and simulate a model system of bacterial cytoplasm with a highly polydisperse particle size distribution.
-We find that the reduction of diffusion constants under high density relative to the dilute limit is more significant for large particles.
-Nevertheless, the relative enhancement of diffusion constants in active cells against dormant cells can be more substantial for large particles, consistent with experimental observations.
-By analyzing experimental data of {\it Escherichia coli}, we demonstrate that a white-noise force can well approximate the mechanical outcome of metabolic processes in bacterial cytoplasm with an autocorrelation function proportional to the cube of the particle radius.
+In this work, we approximate the net effect of metabolic processes as a white-noise active force and simulate a model system of bacterial cytoplasm with a highly polydisperse particle size distribution.
+We find that diffusion enhancement in active cells relative to dormant cells can be more substantial for large particles.
+Our simulations agree quantitatively with the experimental data of {\it Escherichia coli}, suggesting an autocorrelation function of the active force proportional to the cube of particle radius.
+We demonstrate that such a white-noise active force is equivalent to an active force of about 0.57 pN with random orientation.
+Our work unveils an emergent simplicity of random processes inside living cells.